icebreaker games for remote teams cover

 This game encourages communication, problem-solving, and teamwork, as the team members must work together to figure out how to untangle themselves.

-3. Desk showcase game
+3. Desk Showcase Game

 In the Desk Showcase Game, each team member gets to showcase their workspace to the rest of the team.
 They can take a photo or give a virtual tour of their desk area, showcasing their unique setup and the items on their desk.